A labour movement that is part of a vibrant civil society that promotes egalitarianism.

 To conduct research, provide information and facilitate participatory education for trade union development.

-- Leadership development and building cultures of gender equality in trade unions, the workplace and in the community.
+- Building cultures of gender equality in the workplace and the union

-- Cultivating a community of worker activism, locally and globally.
+- Cultivating a community of activism and building alliances for positive social change

 - Organised and unorganised workers in both formal and informal employment

 - Workers and worker organisations in more marginalised sectors, for example, domestic workers; employees of labour brokers; farmworkers and women in the service sectors of hospitality; call centres; retail and the health and social services

 The LRS is union-controlled, with 15 member trade unions representing over two million workers in South Africa.
 We work across federation lines, creating and supporting spaces that are inclusive and which emphasise commonality.

 We have built strong links in various networks, including government departments and commissions, International Solidarity Support Organisations, Community-Based Organisations, Non-governmental Organisations, Global Union Federations, academic institutions and the International Labour Organisation.

 We continue to cultivate new partnerships in our thematic areas.